ValentinoUberti/openshift-ovirt-auto-install/README.md

 # Tested with Fedora 31 base os and Centos 8 Minimal #

-Get an openshit pullSecret on  https://cloud.redhat.com/openshift/install  -> Run on Bare Metal
+Get an openshit pullSecret from  https://cloud.redhat.com/openshift/install  -> Run on Bare Metal

 Set the pullSecret in group_vars/vars.yaml